 Step 2.
 Installing Java.

 Apache Groovy requires Java to be installed on your system.
-To install OpenJDK run following command in terminal:
+To install OpenJDK run the following command in the terminal:

 sudo apt install openjdk-11-jdk

 Step 3.
 Installing Apache Groovy from the official Debian 10.

 To install Apache Groovy Programming Language, simply use the following command: